ChrisKlinkmueller/Ethereum-Logging-Framework/README.md

 # Ethereum Logging Framework

-This framework provides advanced logging capabilities for Ethereum applications ón top of Web3J / Ethereum's JSON RPC.
+This framework provides advanced logging capabilities for Ethereum applications on top of Web3J / Ethereum's JSON RPC.
 It consists of four components:

 - Ethql: a query language for data on Ethereum
 - Validator: a component to check ethql documents for specification erros